Antje Töpfer: Career

 On 5 December 2022, Töpfer was appointed State Secretary in the Ministry of Social Affairs, Health, Integration and Consumer Protection of the State of Brandenburg, succeeding Anna Heyer-Stuffer.

 Töpfer is a member of the Havelland district council and chairwoman of the local Green Party group.

 In the 2024 Brandenburg state election, Töpfer was the Green Party's top candidate together with Benjamin Raschke.
-They lead the party to defeat suffering an electoral wipeout losing all their seats.
+They led the party to defeat, suffering an electoral wipeout, losing all their seats.

 Personal life

 She lives in a civil partnership and has two children.